Korean, Edit

 ⑷ Classification of Energy Bands

-Forbidden Band Gap: Continuous range without states (except for the initial range)
+Forbidden Band Gap: Continuous range without solutions (except for the initial range)

 Band Gap: Energy required to transition electrons from valence band to conduction band